+Eng 100L||Eng 100L Online||Eng 153|**

 Tutors do not correct papers.
 They offer suggestions for revisions; the writers decide which suggestions to use in rewriting their essays.

 Students enrolled in English 502 may use the computers in the Writing Center in support of the writing process.
 They may use Microsoft Word to type and revise papers or the Internet toresearch an academic writing project.

 This CR/NC lab may be taken for 1/2 or 1 unit.
 Students in this lab will develop their writing skills by working one-on-one with ESL lab tutors.
 Tutorial help is provided for assignments in ESL classes, assignments in other courses where writing is required, or independent writing projects.
 Students may use word processors to type and revise papers or to do Internet research for a writing project.
 Computer programs are available to practice pronunciation, increase vocabulary, and study grammar issues.
 Audio tapes are available to practice pronunciation.
 Videos provide an opportunity to practice listening comprehension and explore cultural issues.

 1/2 unit requires 1 hour 30 minutes each week for a total of 24 hours for the semester.

 2 units require 6 hours 10 minutes each week for a total of 101 hours 20 minutes per semester.

 To receive credit during Summer Session, students need to complete the required hours within 6 weeks.
 Students should try to complete at least 4 hours 20 minutes per week for 1/2 unit.
-For more information, please see the schedule of classes or contact the Writing Center.
+For more information, please see the schedule of classes or contact the English Learning Center.